brave/qa-resources/wikitemplate-minorCRbump.md

 #### Components
 - [ ]   Delete Adblock folder from browser profile and restart browser.
 Visit `brave://components` and verify `Brave Ad Block Updater` downloads and update the component.
 Repeat for all Brave components

+### Upgrade

+- [ ] Make sure that data from the last version appears in the new version OK
+- [ ] Ensure that `brave://version` lists the expected Brave & Chromium versions
+- [ ] With data from the last version, verify that
+  - [ ] Bookmarks on the bookmark toolbar and bookmark folders can be opened
+  - [ ] Cookies are preserved
+  - [ ] Installed extensions are retained and work correctly
+  - [ ] Opened tabs can be reloaded
+  - [ ] Stored passwords are preserved
+  - [ ] Sync chain created in previous version is retained
+  - [ ] Social media blocking buttons changes are retained
+  - [ ] Rewards
+    - [ ] Wallet balance is retained
+    - [ ] Auto-contribute list is retained
+    - [ ] Both Tips and Monthly Contributions are retained
+    - [ ] Wallet panel transactions list is retained
+    - [ ] Changes to rewards settings are retained
+  - [ ] Ads
+    - [ ] Both `Estimated pending rewards` & `Ad notifications received this month` are retained
+    - [ ] Changes to ads settings are retained
+    - [ ] Ensure that ads are not being enabled when upgrading to a new version if they were disabled
+    - [ ] Ensure that ads are not disabled when upgrading to a new version if they were enabled